 About Dr Susan Green

-Dr Green joined NCH in 2017 as Visiting Lecturer in Art History.
+Dr Green joined NCH in 2017 as a Lecturer in Art History.
 She started her teaching career in 2014 at the Courtauld Institute of Art where she is now an Associate Lecturer.

 Association of Art Historians